 Another high-quality option if you are looking for a G10 pattern watch is the Precista PRS10 this is another watch very much in the same type of design as some of the CWC and MWC watches.
 I particularly like this watch personally because the crystal whilst Sapphire that would be looks visually very close to the old original plexiglass G10 watches.

 How feeling is that the Precista compares pretty much directly to the 200 meter water resistant CWC and is also quite close to the 100 meter MWC but as I mentioned above visually this one looks outwardly much more similar to the old original battery hatch CWC model than either of the other two.
-Certainly it's very good on price at £195 it compares very well to the CWC which is now £299, frankly the CWC is getting quite expensive £299 after all we are dealing with is what is effectively a fairly basic watch, interestingly if we compare the CWC, MWC and Precista all of them use the same Ronda 715li movement.
-The MWC model is the cheapest watch of the three at £145 and is somewhat larger physically and has a fairly course sandblasted case rather like the old original CWC "Fatboy" MWC do not make a 200 meter watch like the CWC but if you go up in price to £199 they have a 300 meter model with sapphire crystal.
+Certainly it's very good on price at £195 it compares very well to the CWC which is now £349, frankly the CWC is getting quite expensive £349 after all we are dealing with is what is effectively a fairly basic watch, interestingly if we compare the CWC, MWC and Precista all of them use the same Ronda 715li movement.
+The MWC model is the cheapest watch of the three at £179 and is somewhat larger physically plus has the advantage it is currently supplied for use by the British Army and bears NATO Stock Number: NSN 6645-99-472-3228

 What I find particularly appealing about the Precista is the fact it closely resembles one of the early G10 watches whilst having the benefits of modern usability.

 We were quite interested when someone bought a Precista to show us because even though it's a relatively small watch it feels quite solid and heavy and is clearly well built and nicely finished.
-I would say this is definitely one to consider but you are splitting hairs when you look at the actual appearance of the three watches because they are all very similar and it simply comes to the detail and personal preference.
+I would say this is definitely one to consider but you are splitting hairs when you look at these watches because they are all very similar and it simply comes to the detail and personal preference.

-You can see the watch at the link below https://www.timefactors.com/precistaprs10s.htm
+You can see the watch at the link below but it currently shows as unavailable https://www.timefactors.com/products/precista-prs-10-sapphire

 The Nite MX-10 isn't really what would be classified as a standard G10 pattern watch but it is a contender and is targeted at the same type of military, law enforcement or government procurement buyers.
 We have included it because it's a nice watch generally and gives someone an alternative to the standard G10 models.